 Mérida is a big city with lots to do, but it also gets HOT by the middle of the day.
 Do what the locals do and simply slow down and take it easy when the sun is high in the sky.
 Find a cool cafe or a shaded spot in the park until temperatures begin to decline.

 Located inland, temperatures in Merida push close to 100F (40C) in the summer months.
 And locals say it gets hotter and hotter each year.
-Therefore, if you can help it, it’s best to visit Merida in the winter months.
+Therefore, if you can help it, visiting Merida in the winter is best.

 Beat the heat with a fun day trip to Homún, a small town roughly 45km southeast of Mérida.
 With dozens of cool water cenotes to swim in, you’ll have no problems cooling off from the intense Yucatan heat.

 Unfortunately, we’ve found that the Mayan souvenirs sold in Mérida aren’t the best quality.
-If you’re planning on traveling elsewhere in Mexico (Chiapas or Oaxaca, for example), you’re better off buying souvenirs there.
+If you plan on traveling elsewhere in Mexico (Chiapas or Oaxaca, for example), you’re better off buying souvenirs there.

 Mérida was founded in 1542 by Francisco de Montejo y León and named after the town of Mérida in Spain.
-The city was actually built on the ancient Mayan site, T’ho and many of the stones that were used to build Mérida’s beautiful colonial edifices were derived from the ruins of the Mayan city.
-Much of the colonial architecture that you see today lining the city’s streets were built during the 18th and 19th century.
+The city was built on the ancient Mayan site, T’ho, and many of the stones used to build Mérida’s beautiful colonial edifices were derived from the ruins of the Mayan city.
+Much of the colonial architecture you see today lining the city’s streets was built during the 18th and 19th centuries.

-Interestingly, the city used to be a walled city to protect the residents from the local Mayan tribes.
+Interestingly, the city used to be walled to protect residents from the local Mayan tribes.
 But today, much of the walls that once surrounded Merida have been demolished.
 Only a few entry gates into the historic center remain.

 Day Trips From Mérida